mrush-ilao/ilao-documentation/docs/source/cms_redirects.rst

 * Repeat the same steps as Step 3 and 4 only this time, the path should be node/[node-id]

-.. warning:  This step must be done after the path alias is removed or you will likely get an infinite loop message and/or service unavailable message
+.. warning::  This step must be done after the path alias is removed or you will likely get an infinite loop message and/or service unavailable message

 .. image:: ../assets/cms-redirect-node-id.png